I find tranquility digging in the soil, planting flowers, shrubs and trees. Gardening has become my inspiration for finding unique names.

 More Shrub-Inspired Names

 There are few things in this world as awe-inspiring as trees.
-They’re majestic and powerful: giving us shade and comfort on a hot day, wood to build homes and furniture, and fruit and nuts for our sustenance.
+They’re majestic and powerful.
+They give us shade and comfort on a hot day, wood to build homes and furniture, and fruit and nuts for our sustenance.
 They supply oxygen for our very survival and provide homes for birds and squirrels.
 A girl named for a tree represents dignity, confidence, and strength.

 For parents who want a meaningful name for their baby girl, the rowan provides one.
 In Norse mythology, it’s the tree from which the first woman was created.
 In Celtic mythology, it’s the Tree of Life and represents bravery, wisdom, and security.
 Rowan, therefore, is a strong moniker with depth and substance.